You are here

 Agreeing to "average" overtime

 You can agree to have your overtime "averaged".
-This means you get overtime on the average number of overtime hours you work during a period of 2 weeks or more, not the actual number of overtime hours you work in each week.
+This means you get overtime on the average number of overtime hours you work during a period of 2 weeks or more, up to a maximum of 4 weeks, not the actual number of overtime hours you work in each week.

 Employers use averaging agreements to avoid paying overtime.
 If you sign an averaging agreement, you get less for your overtime.